 Prior to joining the firm, Amy served as Judicial Law Clerk to the Honorable Albert J. Garofolo, P.J.Cr., in the Law Division, Criminal Part, of the New Jersey Superior Court.
 Amy is admitted to practice in Pennsylvania and New Jersey.
 She is a member of the Pennsylvania Bar Association and the Montgomery County Bar Association.

-Mr. Lyon is admitted to the bar of the Supreme Court of Pennsylvania, the Supreme Court of New Jersey, the United States District Court for the Eastern District of Pennsylvania, and the United States District Court for the District of New Jersey.
+Mr. Lyon is admitted to the bar of the Supreme Court of Pennsylvania, the Supreme Court of New Jersey, the United States Circuit Court for the Third Circuit, the United States District Court for the Eastern District of Pennsylvania, and the United States District Court for the District of New Jersey.
 He has also been permitted to practice pro hac vice in the United States District Court for the Middle District of Tennessee.

 Mary Beth Hughes joined the firm in July of 2010.
 She focuses her practice on Professional Liability Defense and General Liability Defense.

 Mary Beth received a Bachelor of Arts degree in Psychology from Lehigh University.
 She also has a Master of Arts degree in Education from LaSalle University.
 Prior to earning her law degree, Mary Beth worked in social services at Carson Valley School and for Philadelphia’s Department of Behavioral Health.